US woman in Bali 'suitcase murder' freed from jail

 US woman in Bali ‘suitcase murder’ freed from jailNew

 DENPASAR, Indonesia (AP) — An American woman convicted of helping to kill her mother on Indonesia’s tourist island of Bali has walked free from prison.
 Heather Mack was released Friday after serving seven years of a 10-year sentence.
 She was almost 19 and a few weeks pregnant in 2014 when the body of her wealthy mother, Sheila von Wiese-Mack, was found in a suitcase inside the trunk of a taxi.
 Mack’s then-boyfriend, Tommy Schaefer, received an 18-year sentence.
-Mack will be deported to the United States.
-Under Indonesian law, she can be reunited with her now-6-year-old daughter, Stella.
-Her attorney says Mack wants the girl remain with her foster family to avoid media attention.
+Their daughter, Stella, has been living with a foster family.
+Mack has not seen her for about 20 months because prison visits were halted during the pandemic.
+But Indonesian immigration authorities say they are working to repatriate the mother and child together.